 Italians know how to host a dinner.

 They anticipate that their guests will arrive hungry, and yet they know that rushing to get dinner on the table is not the way to enjoy an evening.
 The antipasto (literally translated as "before the meal") is the beginning of every Italian meal.
-It's always shared and it consists of a variety of delicacies like cheese, charcuterie, olives or other pickled vegetables, bread and preserves.
+It's always shared and it consists of a variety of delicacies like cheese, charcuterie, olives or other pickled vegetables, bread, and preserves.

-Today I'm sharing six tips for how to make an antipasto platter that everyone will love.
+Here are six tips for how to make an antipasto platter that everyone will love.
 Here's my step-by-step guide for what to include and how to arrange a beautiful appetizer plate.

 How to Make an Antipasto Platter

-- Include some toasted crostini and/or freshly sliced baguette (or gluten-free crackers) to provide a base for the other items.
+- Include toasted crostini and/or freshly sliced baguette (or gluten-free crackers) to provide a base for the other items.

-- When I'm preparing a dinner party menu, it's helpful to have an appetizer that consists mainly of store-bought items.
+When I'm preparing a dinner party menu, it's helpful to have an appetizer that consists mainly of store-bought items.

 📖 Recipe